12 Fun Cleaning Motivation Tricks to Make Your House Look Amazing

 9. Remind yourself why you’re cleaning

-If you think cleaning is just a giant pain, or no one appreciates it, or pointless because it will just get dirty again, you’re looking at it all wrong.
+If you think cleaning is just a giant pain, because no one appreciates it, or pointless because it will just get dirty again, you’re looking at it all wrong.

 That’s not my kitchen, but a girl can dream!